 Mobile veterinary units are also of significant value.
 These are equipped vehicles which are customised to include darting hatches, dart guns, equipment shelves, vaccine refrigerators, operating table and necessary medicines.

 Wild animals may find themselves in need of emergency care.
-Injured from poaching and human conflict, or trapped, wounded and exhausted from falling down a well or stuck in mud.
+Injured from poaching and human conflict, or trapped, wounded and exhausted from falling down a well to being stuck in mud.
 In these situations, human intervention is required to save the wild life.
 Often these animals are spotted by teams on aerial or foot patrol.
 If an animal is trapped in a location, it still may take hours or days for teams and heavy machinery to reach the area to start the rescue.
 If the animal is injured but still mobile, it may take pilots hours to relocate or even days and weeks for teams to see them again and be able to respond quickly.
-All of the teams and methods of response have to work in tandem to get care to the animal in need.
+All of the teams and methods of response have to work together to get care to the animal in need.

 Unless orphaned or in need of further medical intervention, injured animals will be sedated, treated, woken up and left to recover in their normal environment in the wild.

-Community Outreach
+Community Inclusion

 Conservation is as much about people as it is the wildlife, if we want a long term harmony.